Health Insurance Frequently Asked Questions

 How do I know my health insurance plan meets the state requirements?

-Dealing with a licensed agent/broker in Massachusetts will most likely ensure you are enrolling in a qualified plan.
+Dealing with a licensed agent/broker, with offices in Massachusetts and North Carolina, will most likely ensure you are enrolling in a qualified plan.
 Requesting a plan that is qualified and compliant with Massachusetts requirements will help as well.
 Check the summary of benefits for your plan and make sure you see this statement “This health plan meets Minimum Creditable Coverage standards and will satisfy the individual mandate that you have health insurance”.

 Can I purchase a health insurance plan from a carrier who is out of state?